steffitan23/cubstart-website/public/content/course-info.md

 ## Homeworks

 The weekly homeworks are mini-projects that have a detailed, step-by-step spec for you to follow.
-They are graded on completion.
+Homeworks are graded on completion.

 You have **2 homework drops**, but any more than that and your homework grade will be affected.